cloud4rpi/docs/docs/api/python.md

         `{ name: { 'type': type, 'bind': binding, 'value': value }, ... }`, where:

         * `name` &ndash; an internal variable name.
-Name cannot contain dots (i.e. **.**) and dollar signs (i.e. **$**).
+Name cannot contain dots (**.**) or dollar signs (**$**).
 You can change the name displayed in the UI on the device page.
         * `type` &ndash; a variable type.
 Available types: `'bool'`, `'numeric'` and `'string'`.
-        * `binding` &ndash; a function that accepts the current variable as a parameter and returns a new one.
-This function is called on every value update (scheduled updates and value change signals from Control Panels).
+        * `binding` &ndash; a function that accepts the current variable as a parameter and returns a new variable.
+This function is called every time a value is updated (scheduled updates and value change signals from Control Panels).
 You can also pass a Python variable if the value should not be changed from Cloud4RPi Control Panels.
         * `value` *(optional)* &ndash; an initial variable value passed to a `binding` function during the first update.

     **Example:**